krushna1512/automate_testcase/.github/ISSUE_TEMPLATE/Grant_access.md

 name: Task - Access Request
 Requester name:
 Required access:
 title: Access Request
 Assignees: ['krushnasharma15']
-about: Requester can use this template for access requests from the SRE team.
+about: Template for access requests from the SRE team.
 ---

 ## Process

 - [ ] Create a User
 - [ ] Add this user in a particular group
 - [ ] Add MFA
 - [ ] Share credentials over confidential email